-Apple cider doughnuts, getting lost in a corn maze, finding the perfect or the “perfectly imperfect” pumpkin... it’s all part of the fall festivities in Maryland we look forward to each year come mid-September through October.
+Apple cider donuts, getting lost in a corn maze, finding the perfect or the “perfectly imperfect” pumpkin... it’s all part of the fall festivities in Maryland we look forward to each year come mid-September through October.

-From taking a hay ride to getting lost in a corn maze and finding fluffy bunnies at the petting farm while sipping a pumpkin spice latte, it’s all part of what makes the pumpkin festival season so much fun.
+From taking a hay ride to finding fluffy bunnies at the petting farm while sipping a pumpkin spice latte, it’s all part of what makes Maryland pumpkin patches near me in DC during the fall season so much fun.

 What To Bring to the Pumpkin Patch

-Sunscreen and hats
+• Sunscreen and hats

-Camera for those picturesque family photos
+• Camera for those picturesque family photos

-Picnic lunch, or cash for snacks
+• Picnic lunch, or cash for snacks

-Comfortable shoes (rubber boots are great for trudging through apple orchards!)
+• Comfortable shoes (rubber boots are great for trudging through apple orchards!)

 *For those suffering from environmental allergies keep in mind that you will most likely be exposed to grass, straw, animal hair or possibly mold during your visit to the pumpkin patch.
+Load up on allergy medication so you can still enjoy your trip to the pumpkin farm.

 Butlers’s Orchard is a huge family run farm in Montgomery County, MD.
 Butler’s has a large festival every weekend in October with live music and food venders.
 The food is great – favorites of mine include the quinoa and sweet potato stew and the pit BBQ sandwiches with fries and freshly brewed tea.